 The system that is digestive of the alimentary tract (meals passageway) and extra organs.
 The primary function of the digestive system is to consume food and get rid of waste.
 Digestion is composed of two procedures: mechanical and chemical.
 The mechanical process includes chewing, swallowing, the rhythmic movement of matter through the tract, and defecation (the

 elimination of waste).
 The chemical process consists of breaking down food into simple components that can be absorbed and used by the body.

 Excluding the mouth and the esophagus, the organs of the digestive system are in the abdomen.
 These organs include the stomach, pancreas, liver, gallbladder, small intestine, and large intestine.

 6.4 Urinary System

-The system that is urinary and excretes waste from the body.
-It is comprised of two kidneys and two ureters, one urinary bladder and one urethra.
+The system is urinary and excretes waste from the body.
+It is comprised of two kidneys and two ureters, one urinary bladder, and one urethra.
 The ureters simply take urine through the kidneys to the part that is next of system-the bladder.
-The bladder stores urine until its passed away through the urethra and is excreted through your body.
+The bladder stores urine until it passed away through the urethra and is excreted through your body.

 6.5 Female Reproductive System